 Check out more delicious recipes from Cooking in The Keys!

-Keto Cocktail Sauce Recipe
+Seafood Cocktail Sauce Recipe

 Ingredients

-- ½ cup Heinz sugar-free ketchup
+- ½ cup ketchup use Heinz sugar-free ketchup for keto

 - 2 tablespoon prepared horseradish